kleinech/FapraInfoSys/doc/design.md

   of the important reasons why customers choose one provider over another.

+# Open Source Frameworks
+A primary goal of the project is to base the application as much as possible on open source technology.
+Part of the evaluation is to investigate if all major components can be rendered by open source software.
+It is also important to consider the interoperability of the open source components with one another and possibly with legacy (proprietary) software, that may still be in use.
+Free and open-source Software (FOSS) comes with several advantages.
+It comes free of charge and thus does not cause any licensing cost for the user.
+That way the (investment) risk is significantly lower for startups or small enterprises.
+Furthermore, it is also free in the sense of liberty.
+That is, it does not impose any restrictions or obscure requirements for the use of the software.
+Lastly, its source code is open to the public which usually leads to a greater amount of people reviewing, improving and testing the source code which in turn often provides a higher standard for security.

 # Architecture
 * Our specific aspect of the application is divided into three parts.
 * First, there is the front-end which must be a browser/web